Master of Landscape Architecture (post-professional)

 Applicants should identify research proposals within one of the areas of interest offered in the program:

-Applicants should indicate their research intentions within one of the three areas of interest in a concise statement of no more than 1000 words.
-It is not necessary to declare an advisor to apply.
+Applicants should indicate their research interests and rationale in a concise statement of no more than 1000 words.
+It is not necessary to declare an advisor at the application stage.

 Requirements